kedro-org/kedro/docs/source/data/data_catalog.md

 Kedro uses configuration to make your code reproducible when it has to reference datasets in different locations and/or in different environments.

 You can copy this file and reference additional locations for the same datasets.
-For instance, you can use the `catalog.yml` file in `conf/base/` to register the locations of datasets that would run in production while copying and updating a second version of `catalog.yml` in `conf/local/` to register the locations of sample datasets that you are using for prototyping your data pipeline(s).
+For instance, you can use the `catalog.yml` file in `conf/base/` to register the locations of datasets that would run in production, while copying and updating a second version of `catalog.yml` in `conf/local/` to register the locations of sample datasets that you are using for prototyping your data pipeline(s).

 There is built-in functionality for `conf/local/` to overwrite `conf/base/` [described in the documentation about configuration](../kedro_project_setup/configuration.md).
 This means that a dataset called `cars` could exist in the `catalog.yml` files in `conf/base/` and `conf/local/`.
 In code, in `src`, you would only call a dataset named `cars` and Kedro would detect which definition of `cars` dataset to use to run your pipeline - `cars` definition from `conf/local/catalog.yml` would take precedence in this case.

-The Data Catalog also works with the `credentials.yml` in `conf/local/`, allowing you to specify usernames and passwords that are required to load certain datasets.
+The Data Catalog also works with the `credentials.yml` in `conf/local/`, allowing you to specify usernames and passwords required to load certain datasets.

 The are two ways of defining a Data Catalog through the use of YAML configuration, or programmatically using an API.
 Both methods allow you to specify: